nexpy/nxrefine/docs/source/introduction.rst

 .. note:: This geometry is equivalent to the four-circle geometry
           defined by H. You [see Fig. 1 in J. Appl.
-Cryst. **32**, 614 (1999)], with θ coreesponding to η and ω corresponding to μ.
+Cryst. **32**, 614 (1999)], with θ and ω corresponding to η and μ, respectively.
           At present, NXRefine assumes that the two angles coupled to the detector, δ and ν, are fixed to 0°, with detector misalignments handled by the yaw and pitch angles refined in